 Whether you choose to make baby food or purchase commercial baby food, it is best to abide by the “4 Day Wait” Rule.
 The rule is simple: introduce your baby to one food at a time and wait approximately four days to introduce the next food.

 If your baby has a negative reaction to a food, following this rule will allow you to quickly pick out what the offending food was and eliminate it from baby’s diet.
 Once you have introduced several new foods without a reaction, you can begin to mix them together.

 How Soon Do Digestive Upsets Or Allergic Reactions Occur After Exposure?

 📍📍Allergic reactions and/or digestive upsets typically will occur within the first 24 hours after you introduce a new food.
 Digestive issues with new foods may take longer to appear.

-When to Stop Using the 4 Day Wait Rule?
+When Can I Stop Using The 4 Day Wait Rule When Feeding Baby?

 When your baby is around 7 months old, you will have introduced many new foods and will have a good idea about what foods may be allergenic or cause your little one digestive upsets.
 At this stage you can be less strict about applying the “4 Day Wait” Rule.